oeb25/msc-thesis/Mist/Figure – Reverse sort (Part 1) – Mist.md

 ```

 > [!caption]
-> First part of a Mist program sorting a list by reversing sublists.
-Second part is found in [[Figure – Reverse sort (Part 2) – Mist]].
+> First part of a Mist program sorting a list by reversing sublists, continuing in [[Figure – Reverse sort (Part 2) – Mist]].